 Preserving fertility until the decision to have children is made is possible with the egg freezing procedure.

-How does this process work?
-What is the appropriate age for cryopreserving your eggs?
+What is this process like?
+What is the appropriate age to cryopreserve your eggs?
 What reasons justify this decision?

-At InSer, we are committed to providing you with comprehensive and up-to-date information to help you make the best decision for your life and future family.
+At InSer we are interested in providing you with complete and updated information so that you can make the best decision for your life and your family future.

 Join us in this article to answer all your questions!